spollard/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 tags: [programming, turing]
 permalink: turing-backend-prep-01-intro
 ---
+{% include turing_prework_index.md %}

+## Why this series exists

 This guide is a work-in-progress, so I hope you will reach out if you get stuck on anything.
 I'm in the Turing slack as `@josh_t`, or ping me via email at `joshthompson@hey.com`.

-If you are working through this guide, and have a problem/hit a snag/get stuck/get really frustrated _I'd like to hear from you_.

-I intend for this series to be started _after_ finishing Turing's [Mod 0 program](http://mod0.turing.io/capstone/be_engineering/) and [Mod 0 capstone](https://github.com/turingschool-examples/module_0_capstone)
+I intend for this series to be started _after_ finishing Turing's [Mod 0 program](https://mod0.turing.io/) and [Mod 0 capstone](https://github.com/turingschool-examples/module_0_capstone)

 If you don't have enough time to work through these resources, no problem.
-Don't work through it.
 This is simply a guide to make Turing _a little easier than it otherwise will be_.
 Most Turing students have done just fine without these resources.

-{% include turing_prework_index.md %}

-# Why this series exists

 This collection of articles is a guide that will make Turing's mod 1 _much_ easier than it otherwise would be.